observIQ/bindplane-agent/README.md

 ### Agent

-The BindPlane Agent uses OpenTelemetry configuration.
+The BDOT uses OpenTelemetry configuration.
 Running the agent with the supervisor requires receiving the agent's config from an OpAMP management server, namely BindPlane in this context.

 Specific information on managing agents, creating a configuration, and rolling out configs can be found in [BindPlane documentation](https://observiq.com/docs/getting-started/quickstart-guide).